Captain Marvel II

 - blind luck

-Unfortunately, often the Hollwood solution to the dilimma of the sequel is instead drawn from a list of options that are:
+Whatever the case for the next Brie Larson hero film, unfortunately, often the Hollwood solution to the dilimma of a sequel is drawn from a list of options that are very, very familiar:

-- repeat the first story but in a bigger way with new subsidiary characters
+- repeat the first story but in a bigger way and add some new subsidiary characters

 - add more CGI effects